smh7/weather-app/README.md

 * API_KEY - if using address functionality

 # Available Command Line options
+`node liri.js --help`
+  This will return a list of options available in the application

 `node liri.js my-tweets`
   This will return a set of tweets related to my account